phunt/demoSecureMCP/docs/DCR.md

 # Dynamic Client Registration (DCR) Implementation

-This document describes the Dynamic Client Registration (DCR) implementation in the Secure MCP Server.
+This document describes the Dynamic Client Registration (DCR) implementation in the demoSecureMCP.

 ## Overview